madMAx43v3r/mmx-node/docs/src/content/docs/reference/hardfork-2.md

 - Proof-chain infusion into challenge and space-fork calculations.
 - A maximum space-fork interval, after which an infusion is forced.
 - Correct map and object key handling when values cross a contract boundary.
+- Canonical type tags for variants in transaction hashes.
 - The `SUPPORT_HARDFORK2` block support flag (`0x2`).

 ## Proof chain